-At the conclusion of a professional whitening treatment, a sealer is applied to the teeth to prevent future stains from developing.
+At the conclusion of professional whitening treatment, a sealer is applied to the teeth to prevent future stains from developing.

 4. There are different methods for whitening

 While professional whitening will produce the best results, other methods are available.
-You can use whitening trays, strips, whitening toothpastes and even brush-on liquids.
+You can use whitening trays, strips, whitening toothpaste, and even brush-on liquids.
 Most over-the-counter teeth whiteners will produce some results, but, as noted above, it is recommended that you consult with your dentist before engaging in any whitening treatment.